 • Agreement definitions and additional requested changes – proposal to add definitions to the agreement that currently exist in the Land Use (zoning) By-law, including "Height", "Street Line", “Streetline Grade”, “Streetwall” , “Streetwall Height”.
 Also, to add definitions of “Roof” and “Penthouse” to the agreement.
 Proposed allowance for height exemptions and calculations for rooftop mechanical and other building features and sloping conditions.
 Proposed modifications to requirements for landscaped strips along the side yards of residential dwellings.

-A virtual Public Information Meeting using Microsoft Teams will be held on Thursday, June 10, 2021 beginning at 6:00 p.m. to discuss the application.
-Municipal planning staff and the applicant would like to invite you to participate in the meeting to provide feedback, ask questions, and express any concerns you may have.
+A virtual Public Information Meeting using Microsoft Teams was held on Thursday, June 10, 2021 to discuss the application.
 View the public information meeting staff presentation.
 View the applicant presentation for the public information meeting.

 Documents Submitted for Evaluation